Low engagement is the silent killer of any Instagram marketing strategy, or Facebook and Twitter, strategy.

 Before the Covid-19 pandemic, a handful of top social media firms agreed that the best times to post were just before lunchtime (12 pm EST/11 am CT) on Wednesdays and Fridays (see data from Sprout Social; Oberlo).
 Sunday was considered the worst day to post.

-However, with people spending more time at home and online during the pandemic, social media usage behavior has changed.
+However, with people spending more time at home and online during the pandemic, social media usage behavior has changed and there was updated Instagram insight.
 There appears to be no clear consensus among the top researchers we studied.

 Sprout Social analyzed data from 20,000 of their customers; Later examined 12 million Instagram posts presented as a global aggregate.
 The third expert on the matter, Brand Mentions, analyzed 2.2 million posts over a few years (including 2020).